marialuizaleitao/monacogp-challenge/README.md

 The narrow streets and tight corners make it difficult to overtake, which leads to close racing and exciting finishes.
 The race is also surrounded by glamour and excitement, making it one of the most popular events on the F1 calendar, and also one of my favorite weekends of the F1 season!

-Being a huge F1 fan and a Data Analyst, I had to accept this Challange!
+Being a huge F1 fan and a Data Analyst, I had to accept this Challenge!

 ## Getting Started